chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 This procedure is only needed when connecting to GitHub Enterprise, and when your GitHub Enterprise server uses a self-signed SSL certificate.

 .. note:: Even when trusted, self-signed certificates only work when the certificate subject is the same as the host running the service.
-For example, if the certificate subject is an IP address such as ``10.10.10.10``, but the GitHub Enterprise server is reachable at `github.example.com`, the URL ``https://github.example.com`` will fail SSL certificate validation while the URL ``https://10.10.10.10`` would work.
+For example, if the certificate subject is an IP address such as ``10.10.10.10``, but the GitHub Enterprise server is reachable at `github.example.com`, the URL ``https://github.example.com`` will fail SSL certificate validation while the URL ``https://10.10.10.10`` will pass.

 Debian
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++